+v01

+Wednesday, December 17, 2014

+ALL DATES, FEES & INFORMATION

+SUBJECT TO

-v01 Wednesday, May 28, 2014 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE SJSU has the authority to withhold permission to register, receive services, materials, food or merchandise, or any combination of these, from any person owing a debt to the university.
+CHANGE WITHOUT NOTICE

+SJSU has the authority to withhold permission to register, receive services, materials, food or merchandise, or any combination of these, from any person owing a debt to the university.
 A debt is defined as an unpaid obligation of a student or former student, however incurred, arising while the debtor was a student.
-For students who have been recipients of Federal Perkins Student Loan funds, SJSU has the authority to withhold certain services for failure to complete a Perkins Exit Interview upon departure from SJSU.
+For students who have been recipients of Federal Perkins Loan funds, SJSU has the authority to withhold certain services for failure to complete a Perkins Exit Interview upon departure from SJSU.

-A Record Hold is a method of implementing these restrictions.
+A Record Hold is a method of implementing these restrictions or for a past due amount of the Federal Perkins Loan.

-An automatic financial hold will be placed against the student's records whenever a debt is not cleared by the payment due date.
+A automatic financial hold will be placed against the student's records whenever a student has a past due balance with the University.